 Melvin has longstanding expertise in trade, development, agriculture and law, as a Counsellor in the Agriculture and Commodities Division of the WTO, and previously at FAO and other international organizations.
 He holds a civil and business law degree from the State University Leiden, The Netherlands and has published widely on leading policy areas covering sustainable development and natural resources.

-Since joining the STDF in 2008, Marlynne has led on innovative knowledge tools from facilitating safe trade to public-private partnerships and prioritizing SPS investments for market access, and managed a US$6.4 million portfolio of 16 projects and project preparation grants in Africa, Asia and Latin America.
-From 1995 to 2008, Marlynne worked on leading policy analysis and capacity development focused on agricultural and rural development, including with FAO, GIZ and the World Bank.
+Since joining the STDF in 2008, Marlynne has led on innovative knowledge tools from facilitating safe trade to public-private partnerships and prioritizing SPS investments for market access, and managed a US$7.5 million portfolio of 32 projects and project preparation grants in Africa, Asia and Latin America.
+From 1995 to 2008, Marlynne worked on leading policy analysis and capacity development focused on agricultural and rural development, including with FAO, GIZ and the World Bank Group.
 Marlynne lived and worked in Southeast Asia from 1998 to 2001.
 She holds a Master's Degree in International Affairs from Georgetown University, Washington D.C.

 Pablo joined the STDF team in 2011.
-His strong project design and management approach aims to achieve the largest returns on investment across his project portfolio of US$ 6.5 million, covering over 20 development projects.
-He has led on the production of STDF's latest films on trade facilitation in Latin America and value chain development in Africa, which have been viewed over 18,000 times on YouTube.
+His strong project design and management approach aims to achieve the largest returns on investment across his project portfolio of US$ 7 million, covering over 22 development projects.
+He has led on the production of STDF's latest films on trade facilitation in Latin America and value chain development in Africa.
 Pablo has been at the WTO for over 10 years, previously working in the areas of SPS and TBT.
 He has a bachelor's degree in Biochemistry and Molecular Biology with a focus on plant biology and a Master's degree in International Economics from the University of California, San Diego.